 Back to articles list Articles Cookbook

-8 minutes read
+Updated: 4th May 2024 8 minutes read

 How Will Learning SQL Improve My Daily Work?

-Jobs That Require SQL – And Jobs Where It’s Helpful
+Jobs That Require SQL – and Jobs Where It’s Helpful

-Databases can be powerful tools.
-By learning SQL, you'll be able to work with a database, administering gigantic amounts of stored information.
-Imagine handling a million user accounts or several million email addresses without a database!
-In Excel or Google Sheets or any other spreadsheet program, this would, at the very least, be difficult and tedious.
+Using the most popular databases – including SQL Server, PostgreSQL, MySQL, and Oracle – requires at least some SQL knowledge.
+When you have it, you'll be able to use a database to administer and store gigantic amounts of information.
+Imagine handling a million user accounts or several million email addresses manually!
+In Excel or Google Sheets or any other spreadsheet program, this would be difficult and tedious (at the very least).

 Librarians